edmugu/arduino_adjustable_power_supply/README.md

 The main target battery is a USB power bank.
 Most USB power banks can deliver 12W @ 5Volts.
 Hence, this power supply will deliver 10 Watts at its output to accommodate the inefficiencies of the power stages of this design.
 Since the default use case will power a 50-ohm load, the maximum voltage at the output should be greater than 22.36 Volts to deliver 10 Watts.

+## Disclaimer

+I initially was practicing my PCB making skill by testing this "dummy" idea of hooking a 1-amp boost to a 1-amp buck to a 1-amp linear regulator.
+However, while I was finishing with this PCB of a "dummy" idea that was not really tested, the hardware team I was part of got laid off but I was rehired a few days later.
+None the less, during those days I though of just manufacturing this PCB and documenting my hardware debugging skills.
+So there were plenty of bugs on Rev A. Anyhow I am thankful of these series of events, that made me realize how important is to have "demo" projects you can show your future employer.